-RedCape Theatre is run by Artistic Directors Cassie Friend and Rebecca Loukes, produced by Turtle Key Arts and is company-in-residence at South Street Arts Centre, Reading.
+RedCape Theatre is run by Artistic Directors Cassie Friend and Rebecca Loukes and Associate Artist Catherine Dyson, produced by Turtle Key Arts and is company-in-residence at South Street Arts Centre, Reading.

-Cassie Friend is a founder member of RedCape Theatre, she co-devised and performed in The Idiot Colony and co-directed and performed in 1 Beach Road.
-Cassie is currently devising RedCape's new show which will premiere at the Corn Exchange, Newbury - Sping 2015.
+Cassie Friend is a founder member of RedCape Theatre, she devised and performed in The Idiot Colony and 1 Beach Road.
+She co-directed Be Brave and Leave for the Unknown and will be performing in RedCape’s new show ‘Thunder Road’ opening 2018.

 After training at Ecole Jaques Lecoq she joined Pig Iron Theatre Company in Philadelphia.
 With Pig Iron she created six original productions including the award winning Gentlemen Volunteers (Edinburgh Festival) and Shut Eye (Traverse Theatre/Edinburgh Festival) directed by the late Joseph Chaikin (The Open Theatre).
-Cassie also performed at Edinburgh Festival, Soho Theatre in London and New York with The Riot Group in Fringe First Winner Switch Triptych.
+Cassie also performed at Edinburgh Festival, Soho Theatre London and New York with The Riot Group in Fringe First Winner Switch Triptych.
 Other companies she has performed with include Theatre O, Hoipolloi, Blind Summit, angels in the architecture and the Lyric Hammersmith.
-Other directing credits include Jackson's Corner a recent commission for the South Street Sitelines festival.
-She is also Artist-in-Residence at The Abbey School in Reading and for last 12 years has been a comedy compere for Singalonga Productions.

 Rebecca Loukes trained in the body awareness practices of Elsa Gindler with Eva Schmale and Charlotte Selver and Asian martial/meditation arts with Phillip Zarrilli.
 She co-created and co performed The Idiot Colony and worked as Dramaturg on 1 Beach Road.
 She is currently devising the new show.